berensp/berensp.github.io/_posts/2022-05-06-cut-flowers.md

 description: You can keep them alive...for a time.
 ogimage: tulips.png
 ---
-As someone working in and around data analytics, I'm often reminded that teasing out[^1] the effects of explanatory variables on a response variable is the name of the game.
+In data analytics, teasing out[^1] the effects of explanatory variables on a response variable is the name of the game.

 [^1]: Technical data analytics terminology.